Investigamer/scalecord/README.md

 Please note that currently this will only download models that have a valid direct URL.
 We plan to support downloading from other sources like Google Drive and Mega.nz in the future.
 Models not on OpenModelDB will need to provide any related metadata manually (docs pending).

+## How do I define custom models?
+Duplicate the `dist.models.yml` file, rename it `models.yml`.
+Here you can define custom models sourced from wherever you prefer.

 ## Planned Features and Improvements
 - A dockerized version of the app